-While with the Checkers, Black oversaw the team's move to the AHL for the 2010-11 season, during which the organization received the Eastern Conference's Award of Excellence in Community Service. – an achievement it again earned in 2013-14.
-Under Black's leadership, the team has continued to enjoy success at the AHL level, as it ranked in the top 10 in AHL attendance for each of its first four seasons in the league.
+While with the Checkers, Black oversaw the team's move to the AHL for the 2010-11 season, during which the organization received the Eastern Conference's Award of Excellence in Community Service – an achievement it again earned in 2013-14 and 2014-15.
+Under Black's leadership, the team has continued to enjoy success at the AHL level, as it ranked in the top 10 in AHL attendance for each of its first five seasons in the league.

 |Name||Tera Rebecca Black.
 My mom named me after the plantation in Gone With the Wind, but spelled it different because she was a 70's hippy.|

 |Hometown||Mammoth Lakes, CA. Although I moved from there in elementary school and consider the Northern California foothills my home.
 Grass Valley, CA, to be exact (no, not that kind of "grass") .|

 |College and major||San Diego State University, Kinesiology.
 I was on the 8 (or 9) year plan.|

 |As a kid, you dreamed of becoming:||Early on I wanted to be a doctor which morphed into wanting to be a vet.
 At one point in time I was also fascinated by the idea of becoming a stewardess.|